THE SCOTTISH GENOMES PARTNERSHIP

 Pioneering Scottish research in Human Genome discovery

-These are cancer, rare genetic diseases, a Scottish population study and a significant collaboration with the Genomics England 100,000 Genomes Project.
-Funding for this work finishes in 2020.
+These were cancer, rare genetic diseases, a Scottish population study and a significant collaboration with the Genomics England 100,000 Genomes Project.

-The programme is led by Professor Tim Aitman (University of Edinburgh) and Professor Andrew Biankin (University of Glasgow), and is funded by the Scottish Government's Chief Scientist Office and the UK's Medical Research Council.
+The programme was led by Professor Tim Aitman (University of Edinburgh) and Professor Andrew Biankin (University of Glasgow), and was funded by the Scottish Government's Chief Scientist Office and the UK's Medical Research Council.

 WHAT IS GENOMICS?